mstachniuk/graphql-schema-from-introspection-generator/README.md

 1. Download Command Line Tool from [releases](https://github.com/mstachniuk/graphql-schema-from-introspection-generator/releases) page.
 2. Run `java -jar graphql-schema-from-introspection-generator-cli-X.X.X.jar input.json output.graphqls`

-   File *input.json* should contains output of GrpahQL Introspection query.
+   File *input.json* should contain the output of GrpahQL Introspection query.
    If you don't have this file yet, you can use one from: *core/src/test/resources/testdata/*
 3. In *output.graphqls* you will find generated GraphQL Schema.

 ## How get Introspection Query result?

-1. Run you application.
+1. Run your application.
 2. Run
    <details>
      <summary>Introspection Query</summary>